SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 <image alt="Video Call" lightImageSrc="api/bottomBar_light.png" darkImageSrc="api/bottomBar_dark.png" />

-The constomContent object specifies the react component to be used for rendering each custom content type including user inserted and default types present in the [renderingContext](a).
+The constomContent object specifies the react component to be used for rendering each custom content type including user inserted and default types present in the [Render Context](/first-party-extension/api-reference/context-library#userendercontext).

 ### _Overrides_: